SkylineCommunications/dataminer-docs/connector-help/connector_help/Conteg_RAMOS_Mini.md

 ## About

-This driver uses SNMP in order to retrieve values from a **Conteg Ramos Mini**.
+This connector uses SNMP in order to retrieve values from a **Conteg Ramos Mini**.

 All parameters are retrieved and set in several pages depending on the kind of parameter.